ppy/osu-wiki/news/2018-09-25-project-loved-one-year-week-of-september-23rd.md

 [Daisy x Daisy - Towa no Kizuna feat Another Infinity x1.1](https://osu.ppy.sh/beatmapsets/158113) by [MoTeSolo](https://osu.ppy.sh/users/3155787)
 *written by [Kamikaze](https://osu.ppy.sh/users/2124783)*

 Another map that we're featuring in this round of voting is a classic amongst o2jam oriented players.
-We're featuring a collaboration between an o2jam charter LCH and MoTeSolo - a sped up version of Towa no Kizuna.\n\nThis is a two difficulty set with lower difficulty catered towards more casual players with extended chordstreaming and not too intrusive LN patterning overall, although certainly a challenge for many.
-The higher difficulty which is a collaboration between both of the charters is a wild mix of streams and noodles in a pretty typical hardcore o2jam style which many people came to love over the years.\n\nCombining that with a very iconic and fast paced song, it's truly a joyous chart to play if you're looking for some noodle slurping fun!
+We're featuring a collaboration between an o2jam charter LCH and MoTeSolo - a sped up version of Towa no Kizuna.

+This is a two difficulty set with lower difficulty catered towards more casual players with extended chordstreaming and not too intrusive LN patterning overall, although certainly a challenge for many.
+The higher difficulty which is a collaboration between both of the charters is a wild mix of streams and noodles in a pretty typical hardcore o2jam style which many people came to love over the years.

+Combining that with a very iconic and fast paced song, it's truly a joyous chart to play if you're looking for some noodle slurping fun!

 [![](/wiki/shared/news/2018-09-25-project-loved-one-year-week-of-september-23rd/mania/parodia-sonatina-grande.jpg)](https://osu.ppy.sh/community/forums/topics/TOPIC_ID)